Managing & Accessing Finances

-If there are no such instructions, finding and accessing bank accounts, insurance details and other information can be a frustrating, time-consuming process.
+If there are no such instructions, finding and accessing bank accounts, insurance details and other information after a loved one dies can be a frustrating, time-consuming process.

 Bank accounts when someone dies

-How to close someone's bank account when they die
+How do I close a bank account when someoneone dies?

 This is a responsibility of the executor/administrator of the estate.
 Each bank has their own requirements for closure.
 There will be forms to be completed.
 The Bank will also need a certified copy of the death certificate and probate/letters of administration.